-If you want to elevate your barbecuing without breaking the bank, it’s time to get creative.
+If you want to elevate your grilling without breaking the bank, it’s time to get creative.

 There are so many delicious and inexpensive ways to dress up the humble hotdog.

 One way is to make a hot dog bar.
-Set up a table and lay out a wide variety of toppings so that guests can create their own gourmet dogs.
+Set up a table and lay out a wide variety of toppings and condiments so guests can create their own gourmet dogs.
 Options can include:

-- Traditional toppings, such as ketchup, yellow mustard, and spicy mustard
+- Traditional condiments, such as ketchup, yellow mustard, and spicy mustard

 - Pickle relish